Jean Grey (X-Men film series): Car crash

-In the second timeline, Jean is in a car with her parents, causing a car crash with her out-of-control mental powers, killing her mother and leaving her father afraid of his own daughter and refusing to see her later on; Jean is led to believe that her father also died in the crash.
+In 1975, 8-year-old Jean is in a car with her parents, causing a car crash with her out-of-control mental powers, killing her mother and leaving her father afraid of his own daughter and refusing to see her later on; Jean is led to believe that her father also died in the crash.
 She is approached by Charles Xavier (James McAvoy), who tries to help the troubled girl, inviting her to enroll in his school.